zeynepziyagil/319-Project-1H-1/README.md

 -Calender
--Current grade calculations (average calculations) -search for student or needed attributes of tudents in group formation For Instructor:
+-Current grade calculations (average calculations) -search for student or needed attributes of tudents in group formation -Instructor's timetables for students to make a reservation

+For Instructor:
 -Assing homeworks(Due Date-close assignment) / feedback
 -Quizzes